Reevibe/learning-log-or-100-days-of-code/README.md

 Log: Today I moved beyond the smart contract and started on the user interface.
 I chose Vite for its speed.
 I’m preparing a clean environment to connect my Base contracts to a website.
 I also installed Tailwind CSS to ensure the dApp looks modern and responsive.
 ​Day 27: Installing Wagmi & Viem
-docs: Day 27 - Configuring Wagmi for Base network
+docs: Day 27 - Configuring Wagmi for Base network ​Log: Installed the core Web3 frontend libraries: wagmi and viem.
+Wagmi provides the React hooks I need to interact with the blockchain, and Viem is the lightweight alternative to ethers.js.
+I’ve configured the base and baseSepolia chains in my config.ts file.